Division of Investigation

 - You can never have been confined for a mental disorder.

 Applicants must make sure their driver's license name, address, and date of birth are accurate and reflected accordingly on the application.
+You MUST enter your “Official Name”, you cannot utilize simplified versions of your names (Joe vs. Joseph).
 Inconsistencies will result in delayed applications or denial of service at firearms dealers.
-As a reminder, please type or print clearly, read all instructions, and sign the forms where indicated.
-Checking "yes" on a box is not necessarily an automatic disqualifier, however, FALSIFICATION OF ANY INFORMATION ON AN APPLICATION OR RELATED DOCUMENT IS A CRIME OF THE THIRD DEGREE (N.J.S.A.
+Falsification of any information on an application or related document is a crime of the third degree (N.J.S.A.
 2C:30-10c), and is a reason for denial.

 Frequently Asked Questions: